 Here are some of the most common questions about delivering for Uber Eats.

 If the hourly rate and flexible schedule work for you, it’s worth considering.

 Do Drivers for Uber Eats Make Good Money?

 Driving for Uber Eats won’t make you rich, but you can earn around $15 an hour.
 If you follow our tips to maximize your earnings, you might make even more.

-How Much Do Uber Eats Drivers Typically Make?
+How Much Do Delivering for Uber Eats Typically Make You?

 The amount you earn depends on where you live and how fast you complete orders.
-The average Uber Eats driver reports earnings of $15.
-Some workers report earning $20 or more per hour.
+The average person that delivers for Uber Eats reports earnings of $15.
+Some workers report earning $24 or more per hour.
 Keep in mind that you’ll pay for expenses, such as gas and parking fees.

 Uber Eats customers can tip through the app or in cash.
 Drivers get to keep 100% of their tips.